-Freight brokers can organize as one of three types of business: sole proprietorship, partnership, or corporation.
-Each has specific tax implications and documentation requirements.
+Freight brokers can organize as one of three types of business: sole proprietorship, partnership, or corporation, and each has specific tax implications and documentation requirements.
 Because your business structure can have wide-ranging, long-term impacts on your company, it is highly recommended to get guidance from a business attorney and tax professional before choosing.

 3. Apply for broker authority.

 The next step is to apply for broker authority by submitting Form OP-1 to the FMCSA.
 The form is relatively straightforward, except you’ll need to decide whether to apply for “Broker of Household Goods,” “Broker of Property (except Household Goods),” or both.
 As of 2020, the filing fee is $300 per type or $600 for both.
 If you apply online, you’ll get your motor carrier number right away, which you need for the rest of the process.

 4. Get a surety bond.